“Managing Change”. . .

 Knowing what to expect and how to prepare for your call with a Spouse Education and Career Opportunities career coach may be helpful.
-Even if you don’t have a chance to prep, coaches are always ready and waiting to assist you with your education and career questions.
+Even if you don’t have a chance to prepare, coaches are always ready and waiting to assist you with your education and career questions.

 Job search burnout can occur during long or unproductive job searches.
 Understand the causes, learn the symptoms and take appropriate steps to avoid and overcome burnout as you search for a new position.

 Healthy work relationships can help you achieve career success and job satisfaction.
 Positive interactions with fellow employees, customers and competitors can expand your network, provide growth opportunities and yield referrals and references when you search for your next job.